MrErykCardoso/TALKINGwithPC/README.md

 # TALKINGwithPC
-A repository for my all learnig code experiences.
+A repository for my all first learning code experiences.